viamrobotics/docs/docs/get-started/detect-people.md

 ---

 This quickstart is part of a series.
-If you haven't read through [Learn Viam](/get-started/) and [controlled a motor](/get-started/control-motor/), we recommend you do so before continuing.
+If you haven't read through [Learn Viam](/get-started/), we recommend you do so before continuing.

+This is the first of a few quickstarts which will guide you through the concepts you need to know to get started with Viam.
 In this guide you'll use machine learning to detect people in a camera stream.

 {{< alert title="You will learn" color="tip" >}}